gica3618/simulateSB_HA_wrapper/README.md

   <br>`python simulate_HAs.py <aot filename> <array config> --min_HA <min HA> --max_HA <max HA> --HA_step <HA step> --obs_date=<observation date> --writeQueryLog`
   <br>Note that `<aot filename>` needs to end with .aot.
 Note also that `<array config>` will be used for all SBs.

 For the array configuration, the user can specify pre-defined configurations (e.g. 'TP', '7m', 'c43-1' to 'c43-10') or specify a configuration file (e.g. 'aca.cm10.pm3.cfg ').
-The user can also specify `default`.
+The user can also specify 'default'.
 In that case, simulateSB.py will decide which configuration it will simulate.

 If the option `--writeQueryLog` is specified, calibrator queries and an overview of available calibrators are saved into text files.